Beauvoir (Biloxi, Mississippi): History

-Davis and Varina moved into the main house along with their youngest daughter, Winnie.
+Davis and Varina moved into the main house with their youngest daughter, Winnie.
 She was single as they had refused to let her marry into the family of a Yankee abolitionist.
 Davis lived in the home until his death in December 1889.
-Varina Davis remained on the property for a time while she wrote her book Jefferson Davis: A Memoir (1890).
-She and her daughter Winnie moved to New York City in 1891.
+Varina Davis remained on the property while writing her book Jefferson Davis: A Memoir (1890).
+She and her daughter Winnie moved to New York City in 1892.

 Dorsey had provided that, after Davis' death, Beauvoir would go to his daughter.
 At her death in 1898, the property was inherited by Varina Howell Davis.
-In 1902, she sold much of the property to the Mississippi Division of the Sons of Confederate Veterans (SCV), to be used as home for Confederate veterans and widows, and later as a memorial to her husband.
+In 1902, she sold much of the property to the Mississippi Division of the Sons of Confederate Veterans (SCV) to be used as a home for Confederate veterans and widows and later as a memorial to her husband.
 The SCV built a dozen barracks buildings, a hospital, and a chapel behind the main house.
 From 1903 to 1957, approximately 2,500 veterans and their families lived at the home.
 Many veterans were buried in a cemetery on the property.

 In 1941 the main house opened for public tours.
-Eventually a Confederate Museum was opened on the site.
+Eventually, a Confederate Museum was opened on the site.
 Over the next few decades, a Jefferson Davis Gallery, gift shop, the Tomb of the Unknown Confederate Soldier, and the Jefferson Davis Presidential Library and Museum were established on the grounds.

 In 1969 the home survived Hurricane Camille.
 It needed some repairs and restoration after flooding.

 In 1998 the Mississippi Division of the Sons of Confederate Veterans opened the Jefferson Davis Presidential Library.
 It contains the personal library and papers of Jefferson Davis, a biographical exhibit, and a theater and lecture hall.